-- The Centers for Medicaid and Medicare Services (CMS-formerly known as HCFA)
+- The Centers for Medicaid and Medicare Services

 - District, State, and local agencies involved in providing health care

 - Medicaid agencies located in other states

 - State and county professional societies

 - General public

 8.2.2 Consequences of Termination

 Upon termination, the provider will be prohibited from receiving payment, either directly or indirectly, from DC Medicaid.
 This includes payment for professional or administrative services through any group practice, medical, clinic, medical center, individual provider, or other facility.